nasa/cumulus-orca/README.md

 The values corresponding to these variables must be set in your `cumulus-tf/terraform.tfvars` file, but note that many of these variables are actually hardcoded at the time of updating this README

 #### Adding the Copy To Glacier Step to the Ingest Workflow
-Navigate to `cumulus-tf/ingest_granule_workflow.tf` then add the following step after the PostToCMR step being sure to change the PostToCMR's "Next" parameter equal to "CopyToGlacier"
+Navigate to `cumulus-tf/ingest_granule_workflow.tf` then add the following step to anywhere after the MoveGranule step being sure to change the PostToCMR's "Next" parameter equal to "CopyToGlacier".
 ```
 "CopyToGlacier":{
          "Parameters":{